 People often touch their faces and eyes many times each day, often without thinking about it.
 Any bacteria or viruses can then easily enter our nose, eyes or mouth to cause an infection.
 This is why hand sanitizing is so crucial to protecting you customers and your employees in the work place.

-During the Covid 19 pandemic, training your staff on the proper steps to prevent reinfection is your best defense against having your business shut down by Covid 19 infections.
+During the Covid-19 pandemic, training your staff on the proper steps to prevent reinfection is your best defense against having your business shut down by Covid-19 infections.
 You can use these guidelines to proper handwashing and hand sanitizing to reduce the risk of Covid-19

 The coronavirus can get on your hands and items you touch throughout the day.
 When your hands may be dirty it's best to wash with soap and water or hand sanitizer that contains 60 percent to 90 percent alcohol.
 Here are some methods to make sure your hands are virus free.